cityofaustin/Residential-Permitting/_content/residential-toolkit/hiring-a-professional.md

 title: Hiring a professional
 seo_title: Hiring a professional
 seo_description: >-
-  You may need to hire a professional to complete your permit application for your Austin home improvement project.
+  You may need a professional to complete your permit application for your Austin home project.
 Check out our tips for hiring a professional.
 in_resources_menu: false
 in_toolkit_menu: true
 menu_sort_order: